beviu/m2-internship/report.typ

 developers to modify the memory management by writing kernel modules.
 However, kernel-space code such as kernel modules are harder to modify, test and deploy than user-space code.
 This is why USM uses another approach by delegating parts of the Linux memory manager to user-space.
-ExtMem@extmem is another implementation of this idea which uses an existing but less efficient mechanism in Linux called userfaultfd@userfaultfd to catch page faults.
+ExtMem@jalalian24 is another implementation of this idea which uses an existing but less efficient mechanism in Linux called userfaultfd@userfaultfd to catch page faults.